“Though the fig tree does not bud and there are no grapes on the vines,

 I want to safely process these disappointments before they give rise to disillusionment —before they take me out.

-Disappointment and losses can come as small whispers and make you believe: that sadness is your lot in life and you’d be forever alone, forever orphaned.
+Disappointments and losses can come as small whispers and make you believe that sadness is your lot in life and you’d be forever alone, forever orphaned.

 You hunger for an answer, clutching deeply for any sort of cure.